American Eskimo Dog

 12 - 15 years

-Eskies have a thick double coat that sheds a lot, but requires little effort in grooming.
+Eskies have a thick double coat that sheds a lot, but requires little grooming.
 Weekly brushing will prevent matting and cut down on fur around the house—daily brushing may be necessary during seasonal shedding periods.
-Bathing should only be done as necessary to prevent skin irritation.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Bathing should occur only as necessary to prevent skin irritation.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Common Health Issues

-Breed-specific concerns in the Norwegian Elkhound can include:
+Breed-specific concerns in the American Eskimo Dog can include:

 You can minimize serious health concerns in an American Eskimo Dog by purchasing him from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 As a former circus dog, the American Eskimo Dog is a natural at advanced tricks and obedience training.
-Agility, disc dog competitions, rally, and other high-energy competitions are activities American Eskimo Dogs may excel at.
+Agility, disc dog competitions, rally, and other high-energy competitions are activities at which the American Eskimo Dog excels.

 Sporting Dog Training